AdobeDocs/experience-platform.en/help/xdm/ui/resources/schemas.md

 ![The Schema Editor with [!UICONTROL Show display names for fields] highlighted.](../../images/ui/resources/schemas/display-name-toggle.png)

 The display names for standard field groups are system generated but can be customized, as described in the [display names](#display-names) section.
-Display names are reflected across multiple UI views including views for mapping and dataset previews.
-The default setting is off and shows field names by their original values.
+Display names are reflected across multiple UI views, including mapping and dataset previews.
+The default setting is off, and shows field names by their original values.

 ## Add field groups to a schema {#add-field-groups}